stefanobettinelli/DLA-simulations/README.md

 ## DLA with mini2Dx: diffusion-limited aggregation simulations

-This is a simple implementation of some typical DLA type of aggravation
+This is a simple implementation of some typical DLA type of aggregation

 Here are some output examples: